Bernice "Burma" R. Walters Nordstrom

 Bernice Gertrude Rosenthal was born on 1 September 1912 in New York City.
 After attending Long Island University, she earned her doctorate of medicine from Woman’s College of Pennsylvania in Philadelphia in 1936.
 After graduation, she moved to La Crosse, Wisconsin, to complete her internship and her residency at St. Francis Hospital.
 She spent another 18 months working on her specialty in anesthesia at the University of Illinois Hospital in Chicago.
 After drawing a 50-mile circle around Philadelphia, she chose Somerville, New Jersey, to establish her general practice with the hope of getting extra training in surgery at her alma mater.

-Never one to sit still, Dr. Walters became a licensed pilot while waiting for patients for her new practice.
-After the outbreak of World War II, she briefly served as a medical officer with the Civil Air Patrol (CAP).
+Never one to sit still, Dr. Rosenthal became a licensed pilot while waiting for patients for her new practice.
+After the outbreak of World War II, she briefly served as a medical officer with the Civil Air Patrol.
 In late 1942, she applied to join the Women’s Auxiliary Service Pilots (WASP).
-Dr. Walters later said that she flew with the WASPs for three months before the President of the United States agreed to allow women doctors to join the Medical Corps.
+She later said that she flew with the WASPs for three months before the President of the United States agreed to allow women doctors to join the Medical Corps.
 She immediately decided to make a switch.
 In July 1943, she accepted her commission as a medical officer in the Naval Reserve.

 A month after she received orders to Consolation (AH-15), Lieutenant Commander Walters received notice that her husband, the flight deck officer aboard Wright, had been killed in a helicopter accident on the last day aboard his carrier.
 They had not seen each other since Christmas.
 She had to deal with the death of her husband and new orders halfway around the world.
 Four months later, she left for Korea.